Belgium loses case over babies stolen in former colonies – DW – 12/02/2024

 In an interview with The Guardian, Monique Bitu Bingi recalled a white man visiting her birth village, and her family being told they had to bring her to a Christian mission a three-days' journey away.

-"I cried, I cried, I cried and there was no one," she recalled that day in 1953 to the news outlet.
+"I cried and cried, but there was no one," she recalled to the news outlet about that day in 1953.

 Case a historical first